10 Skills to Highlight on Your College Applications

 Being socially conscious means you’re aware of issues and concerns that stretch beyond your immediate surroundings and into the lives of others, both on a global level and within the communities of which you’re a part.
 This knowledge will inform both the way you understand your academic work and the way you live.
 Competitive colleges will want to see that you’ve spent time thinking about issues like these.

-While your individual accomplishments and qualities are of the highest importance when applying to colleges, your skill at working with others can’t be neglected.
-In the classroom and outside of it, you’ll never be truly alone, and it’s important that you know how to manage interactions and collaborate effectively.
+While your individual accomplishments and qualities are of the highest importance when applying to colleges, your ability to work with others shouldn’t be glossed over.
+In the classroom and outside of it, you’ll never be truly alone in college, so it’s important that you know how to interact and collaborate with your peers effectively.

 Group projects still exist in college, and most extracurricular activities are community-based.
 Internships, working in a scientific lab, and many other activities will likely involve working with others on a task that’s not your own — that’s often how people gain the skills and experience to later become innovators and leaders.
 Sometimes, this requires putting the needs of the group or a decision you may not agree with over your individual needs and ideas.